Angles6230/Certification-Notes/CCNA Study.md

 		Best Channels are 1, 6, 11
 	5 Ghz
 Service Sets
-	Independent
+	All devices in a service set share the same SSID Independent
 		ad-hoc
 		Two or more devices without an AP airdrop
 	Infrastructure
 		Basic
+			One AP
 			Clients connect to each other via AP but not directly to each other Other APs can use the same SSId but not the same BSSID(Basic Service Set ID) BSSID is basically MAC Addr